ralphwSU/math207/README.md

 I also make use of the tweaklist package to modify the formatting of itemize and enumerate environments.
 The package is included in each of the directories of this repository.
-If you have the tweaklist.sty file in the same directory as your TeX file, then compilation should work.
+If you have the tweaklist.sty file in the same directory as your tex file, then compilation should work.

 ## Statistical Software